-Students with Special Educational Needs and subject to an Educational Health Care Plan or identified as School Support, have a Classroom Support Plan.
+Students with Special Educational Needs and subject to an Educational Health Care Plan or identified as School Support, have a STEPS plan (Student Teacher Evaluation Program).
 This outlines their individual needs and provides staff with information about their special educational needs.
 We offer a range of strategies that can be used in the classroom environment, thereby offering consistency in our management of the students with special needs.